Skiathos International Airport: History

 From 2019, as part of the Fraport construction works the airport has 2 current terminals.
 Terminal 1 was reconstructed and is currently the Domestic Terminal, and Terminal 2 is for international arrivals.

 Skiathos Airport has no jetways, meaning, prior to the 2016 work, passengers walked the short distance from the aircraft to the terminal building.
 Now, buses drive passengers the short distance.

-In 2014 the runway was extended by 110 metres on the north side of the airport.
+In 2014 the runway was extended by 110 m on the north side of the airport.
 In 2016 an extension was added to the ramp for 6 airliner parking stands, along with an additional taxiway.
 The previous two parking stands are now used for smaller aircraft.

 The island has only two roundabouts, one at the airport and one just outside of the Skiathos Town, operational in 2023.
 Its only set of traffic lights is at the southern end of the runway in an attempt to prevent jet blast accidents.

 In December 2015, the privatization of Skiathos Island National Airport and 13 other regional airports of Greece was finalised with the signing of the agreement between the Fraport AG/Copelouzos Group joint venture and the state privatization fund.
 "We signed the deal today," the head of Greece's privatization agency HRADF, Stergios Pitsiorlas, told Reuters.
 According to the agreement, the joint venture will operate the 14 airports (including Skiathos Island National Airport) for 40 years as of 11 April 2017.